-If you’ve never made homemade curry, curry from scratch before, this Pineapple and Pork Curry is the place to start!
+If you’ve never made curry from scratch before, this Pineapple Pork Curry is the place to start!
 So delicious, you’ll want to make it every week.

-The original recipe calls for a long list of ingredients, including fennugreek, green cardamom pods and fresh lime leaves.
-While it might seem excessive to order these items for one dish, I can attest that toasting, grinding and making your own curry powder is amazingly more rewarding and tasty than canned curry paste.
+The original recipe calls for a long list of curry ingredients, including fennugreek, green cardamom pods and fresh lime leaves.
+While it might seem excessive to order these items for one dish, I can attest that toasting, grinding and making your own curry paste is amazingly more rewarding.

-All ingredients are available through Amazon and can be used in other recipes.
+All ingredients for this curry recipe are available through Amazon and can be used in other recipes.
 While you are there, make sure you grab Maldon sea salt, my “go-to” ingredient for just about everything!

 Not having enough time for a trip to the Asian grocery store, I opted for dried lime leaves instead of fresh and cilantro stems and leaves instead of root.
 The original recipe also calls for lamb, which you are more than welcome to use, but in Turks she used pork and it was also cheaper and easier to find in my area.

-It also called for canned tomatoes, however I stemmed and peeled my own fresh.
-It is really the attention to detail and special ingredients that elevates this Pineapple and Pork Curry above the rest.
+It also called for canned tomatoes, however I peeled my own fresh tomatoes.
+It is really the attention to detail and special ingredients that elevates this Pork Curry above the rest.

 I will be providing you with an adapted version to my sister’s friend and also a “simple version”.
 I will warn you that the simple version cuts out much of the ingredients list and tastes good, but toasting and grinding your own spices will blow your mind!